particle-iot/spark-sdk-android/README.md

 - Managing access tokens for the Particle Cloud

-## Getting atarted, getting help, and everything else
+## Getting started, getting help, and everything else

 Full documentation, including a getting started guide, lots of API examples, support & feedback links, and more are all available from our documentation page: https://docs.particle.io/reference/android/